digital-asset/docs.daml.com/docs/3.1/docs/tsa-arch/arch-considerations-upgrading.rst

 3.1.4 Adding New Choices
 ~~~~~~~~~~~~~~~~~~~~~~~~
-* New choices in v2 are available on active contracts created with v1 once all stakeholders’ participant nodes have uploaded the v2 DAR files.
+* New choices in v2 become available on active contracts created with v1 once all stakeholders’ participant nodes have uploaded the v2 DAR files.

 3.1.5 Modifying Existing Choices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~